The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

 In Finland we don’t have mountains, but we have something else.
 We have natural landscapes and the chance to connect with the water and the light.
 The event is all about the simple things of water, light, silence and the quality of the air.
 You’ll be rolling through that magnificent landscape, through a continuous sunset with all the colours.

-We think the Saimaa Cycle Tour offers an experience you can’t get in any other part of Europe.
+We think the Saimaa Cycle Tour and Saimaa Gravel Tour offer an experience you can’t get in any other part of Europe.

-These are my training roads, and I want to share the roads and the Lake Saimaa area with people.
+These are my training routes, and I want to share the roads and the Lake Saimaa area with people.
 It’s really quite unique and my heart will always be there.

-4. Explain the route profile for the long route
+4. Explain the route profile for the long routes

-The start and finish line is at the Imatrankoski bridge in Imatra.
+The start and finish lines are at the Imatrankoski bridge in Imatra.

 From Lappeenranta, the route goes over roads surrounded by lakes to Taipalsaari and Savitaipale where there will be a beautiful service stop close to the water.
 Many roads in this part of the ride are esker roads and offer beautiful views.